Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

 Other neighbors said police were called to Cruz’s house multiple times and the teen attempted to steal a bike from a neighbor’s garage.

-Authorities were are looking into the suspect’s “disturbing” social media posts, which appeared to include Cruz posing with guns.
+Authorities are looking into the suspect’s “disturbing” social media posts, which appeared to include Cruz posing with guns.

 “And some of the things that have come to mind are very, very disturbing,” Broward County Sheriff Scott Israel said of the social media posts.